Betterment vs. Wealthfront vs. M1 Finance – What Are the Differences Between These Robo-Advisors?

 Instead of drawing names out of a hat, this comparison of Betterment vs Wealthfront vs M1 Finance will help you see the differences between these three robo-advisors so you can make an educated choice.

-|Free Services||See promotions.||First $5,000 is managed for free.||No management fees.
+|Free Services||Free investment management promotion||Free cash promotion.
+Path digital financial planner.||No management fees.
 Includes free rebalancing + buying and selling securities.|

 |Accounts Available||Single + joint taxable brokerage.
 Roth, traditional, rollover + SEP IRA.
-Trust.||Individual & joint investment accounts.
-Roth, traditional, SEP & rollover IRAs.
-Trusts.
-529 college savings plan accounts.||Single + joint taxable brokerage.
+Trust.||Single + joint taxable brokerage.
+Roth, traditional, rollover + SEP IRA.
+529 College Savings Accounts.||Single + joint taxable brokerage.
 Roth, traditional, rollover + SEP IRA.
 Trust.
 Business accounts.|

 They’re also all highly ranked robo-advisors on Robo-Advisor Pros and show up frequently on lists like best robo-advisors for millennials.
 They do have some differences, however, and one of the ways they differ is in what they choose to emphasize for their clients.

 Betterment is a goals-based robo-advisor.
 Investors can set up multiple goals depending on their financial needs (such as retirement, a wedding, or sending a child to college).
 Betterment also offers different account levels; Digital clients get basic robo-advisor services, while Premium clients are able to meet with human financial advisors.

 M1 Finance is a customizable robo-advisor that makes it easy for investors to curate their investment portfolios.
 This free robo-advisor offers pre-made portfolios for those who want to go with a simpler option; however, investors who want full control of their investments will find that M1 Finance offers over 5,000 stocks and diversified ETFs.